jabehan/starter-hugo-academic/content/project/microbaux/index.md

 We propose here a method to extract the iron from the aluminium in a bauxite rock using the natural metabolic processes of electroactive bacteria.
 In previous publications, our consortium shows that when these bacteria, for instance those of the Geobacter genus, efficiently reduce iron from Fe(III) to Fe(II) under ambient conditions.

-This project gathers the cross—discipline expertise from chemists at the **[https://iscr.univ-rennes.fr/](Institut des Sciences Chimiques de Rennes)** and **[https://geosciences.univ-rennes.fr/](Géosciences Rennes)** bioelectrochemistry experts and geologists to characterize and quantify the changes in the mineral phases before and after the biological treatment.
+This project gathers the cross—discipline expertise from chemists at the **Institut des Sciences Chimiques de Rennes** and geologists at **Géosciences Rennes** to characterize and quantify the changes in the mineral phases before and after the biological treatment.